ardanlabs/gotraining/topics/web/apis/README.md

 ### Exercise 1

-Take the CRUD code from example 3 and extend the code by adding a `PUT` and `DELETE` route.
+Take the CRUD code from example 3 (CRUD) and extend the code by adding a `PUT` and `DELETE` route.
 Make sure the routes for both calls ask for the `id` of the customer.
 Write two new handler functions and bind them into the service so they can be processed.
 Finally add tests to validate the new routes are working.
 ___
 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).